boypanjaitan16/exercise/README.md

 # Getting started with this project

-This project is for learning MERN stack purpose, it's contains rich JS stack build on multiple services
+This project is for learning MERN stack purpose, it's contains rich JS stack build on multiple services.\
+Try it live on [tracker.boypanjaitan.com](https://tracker.boypanjaitan.com)

 ## Front-end